 Where to get the latest information online about Penrith New Squares

-Penrith New Squares website has the latest information about Penrith New Squares.
-PFK's website has details of the residential properties that are for sale.
+Penrith New Squares website has the latest information about Penrith New Squares and has contacts for agents who are letting the available retail units.

 Penrith New Squares - background, aims and objectives